 The Sondiko Butane Torch is one of the most popular kitchen torches as it’s great for baking and desserts like crème brûlée.

 Safety features include a safety lock that you turn on when not using the torch.
 There’s also a wide base to prevent it from falling over.
 The long angled nozzle and its finger guard will help keep your finger and hand safe from the flame.

 The flame is adjustable and can be set to a continuous flame mode.
 The piezo one touch ignition technology will keep it easy to use with one hand operation.

-The Authenzo Kitchen Butane Torch Lighter is another popular kitchen torch because of it’s low price, but that also doesn’t always signal it’s great.
+The Authenzo Kitchen Butane Torch Lighter is another popular kitchen torch because of its low price, but popularity doesn’t always signal it’s great.
 I’m including it here because many will see the price and buy it.

-For the negatives, I’ve heard from fellow sous vide enthusiasts that it’s not that great and can break easily.
+For the negatives, I’ve heard from fellow sous vide enthusiasts that it takes a while to sear and can break easily.
 I’ve tested it out at a friend’s and it doesn’t feel as sturdy and durable.
 But it did still get the job done on our chicken and vegetables.

 Torch Gas Fuel Options

 Kitchen torches do not usually come with fuel, whether propane gas or butane gas, so you’ll need to buy gas fuel separately.
 Or look for a package deal with a kitchen torch that includes the gas.